tldr-pages/tldr/pages/common/rvm.md

 # rvm

-> A tool for easily installing, managing, and working with multiple ruby environments.
+> Easily installing, managing, and working with multiple ruby environments.
 > More information: <https://rvm.io>.

 - Install one or more versions of Ruby: